HandsOnDataViz/book/shape/mapshaper/README.md

 5. The command above instructs MapShaper to clip the active map layer (CT Towns) using the second layer (the outline of Hartford County).

-6. Sometimes the boundaries of the clip layer do not precisely match up with your active layer, due to differences in the source data.
-If necessary, add the cleanup command to remove any empty polygons or "slivers" that remain after the clip.
+6. Sometimes the boundaries of the clip layer do not precisely match up with your active layer, due to differences between their sources.
+If necessary, add the `cleanup` command to remove any null features or small "slivers" that remain after the clip.

 ```
 - clip HartfordCounty.geojson cleanup
 Removed 3 null features and 5 slivers